exercism/elm/exercises/concept/paulas-palindromes/.docs/instructions.md

 The application will have a text box, that Paula can type her guess into, and text stating whether or not the text in the box is a palindrome.
 The text will update whenever the text in the text box changes.

-## 1. Define the Model and Msg types for the application
+## 1. Define the Model and Msg types for the application, and write the init function

-The application `Model` needs the string to check, please call this `content`, which is what the tests are expecting.
+The application `Model` needs the string to check, this field should be called `content`.

 The application needs a `Msg` to indicate that the text in the Text Box has changed.
 The variant for this should be called `Change`

+The `init` function should return a initial `Model` value with an empty `content` field.

 ## 2. Write the update function